tomarus/chart/README.md

 # Go Chart Lib

-Dead simple rrd like interactive svg graphs with focus on pixel perfect rendering of source data.
+Dead simple rrd like bandwidth charts with focus on pixel perfect rendering of source data.

-Written in Go, the output is a SVG image containing Javascript which does most rendering and selection magic.
+Written in Go, the output can either be an interactive SVG chart or a static PNG image.

-Additionally a static png image can be written.
+It was written to be able to show tens or hundreds of charts in seconds without interactivity in mind.
+It's main purpose lives on simple static administrative dashboards.

+The SVG image allows basic analytics to be performed on the chart, like measurements of time or volume, showing/hiding datasets and showing a weighted moving average on demand.

+Source data can be upsampled using a simple stretch method (bar charts) or downsampled using the largest triangle three buckets algorithm.

+The javascript embedded in the SVG image does not have any dependencies.

 ## Examples